osV22/ejpt_notes/README.md

   - `VirusTotal.com` search for a domain

 - Ping Sweep: Used to create a map of a network
+  - IMPORTANT: Use two tools to confirm everything is good, fping AND nmap.
+Nmap, if you don't need output remove /dev/null
   - nmap is the defacto choice, as it allows you to input a list of ip ranges and much more
     - `nmap -sn 10.10.10.3-222`
     - To force nmap os detection of a host even if it returns an error, try nmap -Pn -O TARGETIP (Note: This is very noisy)